vkbo/novelWriter/docs/source/int_started.rst

 Installer (setup.exe) file from the `main website`_, or from the Releases_ page on GitHub.
 Installing it should be straightforward.

 If you have any issues, try uninstalling the previous version and making a fresh install.
+If you already had a version installed via a different method, you should uninstall that first.

 .. _a_started_debian: